NethServer/ns8-core/docs/core/testing.md

+---
+layout: default
+title: Testing suite
+nav_order: 11
+parent: Core
+---

-# NS8 testing suite
+# Testing suite

+* TOC
+{:toc}

 ## Requisites

 The tests have been created using [Robot Framework](https://robotframework.org/) and the execution happens inside a Podman container.
-The only dependency required in the host system is Podman (https://podman.io/getting-started/installation).
+The only dependency required in the host system is [Podman](https://podman.io/getting-started/installation).

 ## Tests structure

-All tests are in the `tests` directory of each NS8 module, in the root of the `tests` directory the file `pythonreq.txt` specifies the dependencies required and each subdirectory contains a test suite with the related tests.
+All tests are in the `tests` directory of each NS8 module, in the root of the `tests` directory the file `pythonreq.txt` specifies the dependencies required and each sub-directory contains a test suite with the related tests.

 The test suite and the related tests are executed in alphabetical order, the `__init__.robot` can be used for the suite initialization.
-More details in the [Robot Framework documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#files-and-directories)
+More details in the [Robot Framework documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#files-and-directories).

 ```
 <module>/tests/